 Go beyond descriptive analytics and enter the realm of probabilistic and causal reasoning with Bayesian networks.
-Learn all about designing and machine-learning Bayesian networks with BayesiaLab.
+Learn all about designing and machine-learning Bayesian networks with BayesiaLab (see complete course program)

 Day 1: Theoretical Introduction

 - Bayesian networks for association analysis and causal analysis

 - Bayesian networks for Knowledge modeling and Data Mining

 - How do Bayesian networks fit into the world of research and analytics?

 - A timeline of Bayesian networks, from Bayes’ Theorem to Judea Pearl winning the Turing Award.